Leawind/Third-Person/docs/en-US/Q&A/index.md

 # Questions

+1. There is a search box at the top of the page.
+Please try searching.
-At the top of the page, there is a search box.
-If you cannot find a solution to the issue you are facing, please visit the [Issues page](https://github.com/LEAWIND/Third-Person/issues) to submit your problem.
+1. If you cannot find the information you need, please go to the [Issues page](https://github.com/LEAWIND/Third-Person/issues) and search.
+1. If you still cannot find what you're looking for, you can submit a new issue.

 ## Game Crashes/Freezes